pxc/gitbook/text/09_Reviewing_History_Git_Log/0_ Reviewing_History_Git_Log.markdown

 ### Ordering the Log ###

 You can also view the log entries in a few different orders.
-Note that 'git log' starts with the most recent commit and works backwards through the parents; however, since git history can contain multiple independent lines of development, the particular order that commits are listed in may be somewhat arbitrary.
+Note that `git log` starts with the most recent commit and works backwards through the parents; however, since Git history can contain multiple independent lines of development, the particular order that commits are listed in may be somewhat arbitrary.

-If you want to specify a certain order, you can add an ordering option to the 'git log' command.
+If you want to specify a certain order, you can add an ordering option to the `git log` command.

 By default, the commits are shown in reverse chronological order.

 However, you can also specify '--topo-order', which makes the commits appear in topological order (i.e. descendant commits are shown before their parents).
-If we view the git log for the Grit repo in topo-order, you can see that the development lines are all grouped together.
+If we view the Git log for the Grit repo in topo-order, you can see that the development lines are all grouped together.

 	$ git log --pretty=format:'%h : %s' --topo-order --graph